useToast

 <script setup lang="ts">

-import {computed, onMounted, onUnmounted, ref} from 'vue'
+import { computed, onMounted, onUnmounted, ref, watchEffect } from 'vue'

-const {create} = useToast()
+const { create } = useToast()

 let intervalId: ReturnType<typeof setInterval> | undefined